Ursula Richter (intelligence agent): The real Ursula Richter

-Ursula Richter was real.
 She was born on 18 April 1933 in Wittenberg and worked as a domestic servant.
 Her parents had divorced soon after her birth and then both died in 1955.
 Neither had ever had the chance to get to know their daughter who had grown up, between 1934 and 1949, in a succession of care homes and orphanages.
 She then attended a "Housekeeping academy" and her work between 1950 and 1966 included several periods as a domestic servant in various private homes.

 In April 1951 Richter was one of millions during the post war decade who fled across to West Germany, where she joined up with her sister.
 She lived first in Freiburg before moving, in 1952, to Switzerland, living successively in Bern and Zürich, working as a hairdresser and then in a hospital.
 Later she went to London where she worked as an "au pair".
 She nevertheless kept up her contacts in West Germany.
 She became pregnant by her boyfriend and in 1956 returned to East Germany where she married, becoming Ursula Saffran.
 The authorities determined that she no longer needed the name "Ursula Richter", which accordingly became available for reallocation by the security services.

 Of particular importance in the selection of her identity for re-use by the intelligence services were the facts that before her marriage and resulting name change in 1956 she demonstrably had no living relatives in East Germany, and she had lived for several years in the west before returning.